 It’s something that many, if not all of us, have experienced at one time or another; that unpleasant burning sensation in the chest, often after eating or at night.
 Because it is such a common complaint, many are inclined to dismiss it, reach for an over-the-counter remedy and move on.
 However, it can be an indication of something more serious.

-A very small percentage – less than 1% – of patients presenting with heartburn may be in fact suffering symptoms of ischemic heart disease; because the heart and oesophagus share the same nerve supply, the pain of heartburn and, say, angina, can be similar.
+A very small percentage – less than 1% – of patients presenting with heartburn or acid reflux may be in fact suffering symptoms of ischemic heart disease; because the heart and oesophagus share the same nerve supply, the pain of heartburn and, say, angina, can be similar.
 Because of the high risk connected with a cardiac issue going undiagnosed, it is important to rule this out.

 However, there are certain indicators which might make it more likely to be heartburn than a cardiac issue; if you experience the symptoms directly after consuming a large or fatty meal, if you are young and fit and can usually do vigorous exercise, or if you’ve suffered indigestion in the past, it’s more likely to be heartburn caused by reflux; if the pain comes on after exercise or if you are also breathless, it is more likely to be a cardiac issue.

 Consistent, longstanding heartburn, alongside other symptoms such as trouble swallowing or dysphagia, may be an indication of a condition called Barrett’s Oesophagus.
 Named after the thoracic surgeon, Norman Barrett, who discovered it, this is considered to be a pre-malignant condition because of its links to oesophageal adenocarcinoma, and as such requires careful management and monitoring through endoscopy.